-The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalentsThe Company had no cash equivalents as of March 31, 2022 or December 31, 2021.
+The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
+The Company had no cash equivalents held outside the Trust Account as of March 31, 2023 or December 31, 2022.